Tan Son Nhat International Airport: Future plans

-New Airport
+New airport

 Tan Son Nhat International Airport is located inside the crowded urban core of Ho Chi Minh City, making expansions difficult.
 In a report submitted to the Vietnamese National Assembly in 2015, legislators deemed continued expansion of Tan Son Nhat problematic in five aspects.
 Firstly, it would be more economically viable to build a new airport rather than extensively upgrade Tan Son Nhat.
 An estimated US$9.1 billion was reportedly needed for a new 4,000 m runway, a new passenger terminal and other facilities at Tan Son Nhat.
-Secondly, Tan Son Nhat airspace overlaps with that of Bien Hoa Airport, which is currently reserved for national defense purpose.
+Secondly, Tan Son Nhat airspace overlaps with that of Bien Hoa Airport, which is currently reserved for military purposes.
 A reduction in military activities in Bien Hoa is considered to be temporary and unsustainable.
 At the same time, Tan Son Nhat also acts as a strategic location in national defense; therefore, the airport cannot be used entirely for civic air transport.
 Additionally, due to its urban location, aside from increasing ground traffic stress in its access points, the airport cannot operate between midnight and 5AM in accordance to the International Civil Aviation Organization sustainable development goals, further limiting its capability.

-However, Ho Chi Minh City People's Assembly thought otherwise.
-They believe that building a new airport can be impractical and unrealistic, giving that the numbers supporting the new airport are "wrong calculations, magical stats" to "trick others with a purpose of serving their own designs."
+However, Ho Chi Minh City People's Assembly believed that building a new airport can be impractical and unrealistic, giving that the numbers supporting the new airport are "wrong calculations, magical stats" to "trick others with a purpose of serving their own designs."
 The cost of construction is too high in the midst of already-suppressed national debt, stressing the people without fully-diagnosed value.
 It is believed that the delay of the expansion is due to the military-run golf course at the north of the airport, where the land is listed as "defense land."
 Ho Chi Minh City hired an independent French consultant firm ADPi to evaluate the suggestions.
 The firm supported the idea of expansion at first, but then called off and delayed its final statement, and finally released a report to support the new airport proposition.
 The city's Assembly responded that the report was rigged.